-- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.
+The benefits of cannabis for sleep make it the perfect alternative to pharmaceutical sleep aids.

-- Cannabinoids—including THC, CBD, and CBN—play a role in helping you both fall asleep and stay asleep.
+• Cannabinoids like THC, CBD, and CBN all play a role in helping you both fall asleep and stay asleep.

 8-minute read